Boredom As An Important Marker For Action

 Measure Brain Function To Improve Outcomes – Boredom Matters

-Jeff Copper is an ADHD Coach and national thought leader.
+Jeff Copper is an ADHD Coach and national thought leader who likes to use obstacles as teaching tools.
 He likes to measure.
 Here he measures, yes, boredom.
-It looks like it’s obvious, but Jeff takes this discussion to a different level.
+At first, boredom looks like it’s obvious, but Jeff takes this interesting boredom discussion to a different level.

-Jeff is, quite simply, a man for all seasons, as he reflects, reports, and recommends on the remarkable changes in ADHD mind science.
-His international reputation for asking important questions, for providing an interesting forum to discuss the vagaries of ADD/ADHD diagnosis and treatment, is nothing less than exemplary – especially in these halcyon years of ADHD medication confusion, distrust, and pervasive medical quandary.
+Jeff is, quite simply, a man for all seasons, as he reflects, reports, and recommends on the remarkable changes in “ADHD” – Executive Function – mind science.
+His international reputation for asking important questions, for providing an interesting forum to discuss the vagaries of ADD/ADHD diagnosis and treatment, is nothing less than exemplary – especially in these halcyon years of ADHD medication confusion, public distrust, and pervasive medical quandary.

 It’s dicey out there, and Jeff sets out to correct the guessing game with details that work.